zerodogg/WowMigraineHelper/README.md

 that can hurt or trigger migraines.
 This addon includes two helpers that can mitigate some of the effects.
 These are not subtle, the addon uses the sledgehammer approach to problem solving.
-The intention is to have you quickly enable one of the overlays when you're in an area of the game with effects that trigger migraines (like the "Cloak of Ve'nari" effect in the Maw), and then disable them afterwards.
+The intention is to have you quickly enable one of the helpers when you're in an area of the game with effects that trigger migraines (like the "Cloak of Ve'nari" effect in the Maw), and then disable them afterwards.
+The addon also provides access to some config options that can be helpful which are not exposed in the default Blizzard settings dialog.

-By default the helpers are bound to `CTRL-ALT-M` and `CTRL-ALT-D`.
+By default the helpers are bound to `CTRL-ALT-M` (screen frame) and `CTRL-ALT-D` (brightness filter).
 These are customizable (and you may also disable them).

 ## Helper modes